We may earn money or products from the companies mentioned in this post.

 We would often break for lunch, either using Disneyland’s picnic area or heading back to our hotel, and then when we were ready to go back in the parks, we would hit up the other park.

 Even now, with my twins being 6 and my oldest 11, we will follow a similar strategy, or spend an entire day in one park.
 But since most days we do prefer to change parks at least once, we stick with parkhopper tickets.
-(Remember, it is the same price whether you upgrade for one-day tickets or multi-day tickets.)
+(Remember, it is the same price whether you upgrade for two-day tickets or five-day tickets.)

 Be careful when you upgrade to parkhopper